elefevre/elements-of-unit-testing-style/README.md

 There is actually dome (healthy) debate on how to name your test methods in a unit test class.
 My preference is to let my method names tell me a story.
 For this, I like my method names to start with a verb that lets me describe what will be tested, in functional terms if possible.

-For example, here is a method:
+For example, here is a test method:

     public class LocalBusinessResourceTest {
         @Test
         public void should_limit_the_number_search_matches_to_20_by_default() {